This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-Talk to your healthcare provider if you want to use birth control to prevent pregnancy.
+Talk to your healthcare provider if you want to use birth control pills.
+You will need to take this medicine at the same time every day.
+This is important to prevent pregnancy.
 Some types of epilepsy medicine decrease how well hormonal birth control works.
-He may tell you to use a second form of birth control if you take hormonal birth control.
-The use of 2 birth control methods may decrease your risk for pregnancy.
-The following birth control methods may prevent pregnancy while you take antiseizure medicine:
+Do not stop taking your birth control medicine without talking to your healthcare provider.
+You will need to use a second form of birth control while you take antiseizure medicine:

 - An intrauterine device or implant that releases progestin